wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 * ensure Nginx includes SSL support

+## STATEMENT BELOW IS NOT UPTPDATE< YOU CAN ALSO SELGSIGN OR MENTION LETSENCRYPT

 * purchase or create SSL certificates and put them somewhere on your server

 * configure Nginx to use those SSL certificates